 Stock including sheep and cattle take a couple of days to get used to wind turbines, and then are very comfortable with them – they rub up against turbines and use the shade from the towers during summer.

-While it is a common concern that wind farms are harmful to birds, a study has shown that wind farm harm 17 times fewer birds per unit of electricity produced than fossil fuel generation.
+While wind farms are sometimes accused of threatening birds, an energy governance study completed in Singapore has shown that wind farms harm 17 times fewer birds per unit of electricity produced than fossil fuel generation.